danhaus/quadcopter-autopilot/README.md

  - Raw reading is saturated between 1 and 3000 mm.
  - A median filter is applied to further reduce the noise.
  - Both readings are fed to sensor fusion algorithm (src/hyper_propelled_cow/scripts/sensor_fuser)
- - This algorithm determines consistency of both readings chooses the smoother one.
+ - This algorithm determines consistency of both readings and chooses the smoother one.
  - Exponential smoothening is applied and then the distance is published to the PID controller.
  - The sensor fusion is also capable of determining a failure of a sensor.
 If both sensors stop responding, it switches into fail-safe mode and lands the quadcopter.
  - Quadcopter transmits live messages to laptop about its behaviour, e.g. when a sensor fails or a 10-second countdown before it takes off.